What to do in Paris in the Autumn

 The Best Walking Shoes for Paris

 No matter what time of year you visit, it is always good to plan for rainy days.
 I recommend packing a pocket umbrella in your day bag when out and about because rain can happen anytime, even when it isn’t in the forecast.
 For boots, I also recommend my Blondo waterproof boots for walking around Paris.
-These are ankle booties, and they are affordable and comfortable.
+These ankle booties are affordable and comfortable.
 You can get caught in the rain and stay dry.

-As it is fall, you will want to pack in layers.
-These Madewell sneakers are great for walking around Paris, and sneakers are very on-trend.
+These Madewell sneakers are great for walking around Paris and are very on-trend.

 Accessories for Paris

-The cold temperatures don’t set in until the end of October/ early November, in my experience.
+In my experience, cold temperatures don’t set in until the end of October/ early November.
 You will want to pack a scarf and an extra layer to bundle up at night.
 Regarding coats, trench coats are a big trend in Paris right now.
-It isn’t a coat for rain as you may think but more of a lighter coat with wind and water protection for when you need it.
+They aren’t a coat for rain, as you may think, but more of a lighter coat with wind and water protection for when you need it.

 Parisians walk around in trench coats, even on the sunniest days in Paris.
 P.S.
 For more tips on what to pack for Paris in the Autumn, you can check out this post!

-A splurge purchase was my trench coat last year from Sézane; I wear it all the time in spring and fall.
-For other trench coats, there is one with a hood from J.Crew that is also a reader favorite and an affordable one from Mango.
+My trench coat from Sézane was a splurge purchase last year; I wear it all the time in spring and fall.
+Other trench coats include one with a hood from J.Crew, which is also a reader favorite, and an affordable one from Mango.
 You don’t have to break the bank with this one.

 For jackets in Paris, I also recommend a leather jacket for the fall in Paris. ( I have one from Madewell wearing a size medium) This is more for the warmer months of September than the transitional colder part of October.
 You can always pair a scarf with your leather jacket if you want to warm up.
 The scarf can also be a fun French accessory if you purchase one on your trip.